ERISA Plan Investment Committee Governance: Avoiding Breach of Fiduciary Duty Claims

 Evaluating Fiduciary Risks and Avoiding Claims of Breaches by Investment Committee Members

 Recording of a 90-minute premium CLE webinar with Q&A

 This CLE course will provide ERISA counsel, in-house corporate counsel, and plan sponsor decisionmakers with the tools to structure and implement appropriate investment committee policies and procedures.
 Our multi-disciplinary panel will provide best practices for selecting and training investment committees.

 The panel will review these and other key issues:

-- What are the ERISA regulations with which investment committees must comply?
+- What are the standards with which investment committees must comply?

-- How should plan sponsors vet fiduciary risks when selecting an investment committee?
+- What should plan sponsors consider when selecting and training an investment committee?

-- What is the role of the economic expert in assessing investment committee performance and investment monitoring, post-Tibble?
+- What is the role of the economic expert in assessing investment committee structure, governance performance, and investment monitoring?

 - What is the role of ERISA fiduciary liability insurance?